 Cal Grants: There are three types of Cal Grants, administered by the California Student Aid Commission (CSAC).
 These grants are for California residents and other qualified non-residents who will be attending a California college or university.
-To apply for Cal Grant A, B and C, submit a FAFSA and a GPA Verification form postmarked by March 2, prior to the academic year.
+To apply for Cal Grant A, B and C, submit a FAFSA or California Dream Act application and a GPA Verification form postmarked by March 2, prior to the academic year.
 For more information on Cal Grants visit www.csac.ca.gov.
 For GPA verification, once a student has completed 16 degree applicable units, the Cuyamaca College Admissions and Records Office will automatically send the GPA to CSAC.

-Cal Grant Community College Deadline: Community college students who miss the March 2 priority deadline may continue to apply for a limited number of special community college Cal Grants (A or B) until September 2.
-Students must list a California community college on their FAFSA and submit the FAFSA and a GPA Verification form postmarked by September 2.
+Cal Grant Community College Deadline:

+Community college students who miss the March 2 priority deadline may continue to apply for a limited number of special community college Cal Grants (A or B) until September 2.
+Students must list a California community college on their FAFSA or California Dream Act application and submit the FAFSA and a GPA Verification form postmarked by September 2.
 For GPA verification, once a student has completed 16 degree applicable units, the Cuyamaca College Admissions and Records Office will automatically send the GPA to CSAC.

 Cal Grant A: Cal Grant A provides assistance to students from low and middle income families who will be attending tuition-charging institutions after leaving Cuyamaca College.
-Cal Grant A pays tuition charges at public California colleges or universities and up to \$9,708 of tuition charges at private California colleges or universities.
+Cal Grant A pays tuition charges at public California colleges or universities and up to \$9,084 of tuition charges at private non-profit California colleges or universities.